-To send flowers in memory of Michael D. "Shorty" DiNallo Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Michael D. "Shorty" DiNallo Jr., please visit our Heartfelt Sympathies Store.

 Born September 29th, 1935 to Michael and Anna Parente DiNallo, Mike attended Mechanicville Elementary / High School and graduated from Utica Tech College.
 He married the love of his life - Patricia Greenwood - on June 1st, 1958.

 Drafted into the United States Army in 1958, Mike spent 6 months at the Guided Missile School at Redstone Arsenal in Huntsville, Alabama before spending the next two years on active duty in Korea.
 Upon his return from Korea, he finished his military tenure as part of the US Army Reserve, and then began his civilian career with ALCO in Schenectady until its closing.
 He spent the next 25 years working as a draftsman and engineering specialist with GE’s Knolls Atomic Power Lab (KAPL) division in Niskayuna, retiring in 1999.

 A 43-year volunteer firefighter and Life Member with Hillcrest Fire Department, Mike spent 11 years as Fire Commissioner, 4 of those as Chairman of the Board of Fire Commissioners.
 He cherished his many friendships and enjoyed socializing over morning coffee with his extended Hillcrest family.